analystkristle/analystkristle/README.md

 This is where you'll see my journey of continuous learning and the projects that come out of it.

-Check out my page for a complete overview of my journey, qualifications, and projects: https://analystkristle.github.io
+Check out my portfolio page: https://analystkristle.github.io

 Thank you for visiting, and have a nice day!